ywamsendai/ywamsendai-wiki/docs/ywam/commitments.md

 ## Be a YWAMer!

 To join our team, you would have had to have completed a DTS.
-The hope is that some of the YWAM 'DNA' rubbed off on to you there.
 Our expectation is that you will not only know what YWAM is about, but you will live it.
 You will pursue God and people as set out in our [YWAM Purpose, Beliefs & Values](values.md).

 We ask all of our team members, new and old, to refresh themselves regularly on what it means to be a YWAMer.